clarklindev/vuejs/09 - Diving Deeper Into Components/README.md

 <template v-slot:default></template>
 ```

-- the other content will automatically go in the other slot
+- the other content will automatically go in the other slot... but best practice is to use default slot

 ```vue
 // BaseCard.vue